DocsWebApps/devops-java-jhipster-continuous-delivery-build-stack/README.md

 #### SonarQube
 1. Navigate to http://{serverhostname}:{port: default 9000}

 2. Login using the default username / password of: admin / admin.
-Now change the admin password.
+Now change the 'admin' password.

 3. You will be asked if you want to setup a token, but you can skip this tutorial

 4. More information about SonarQube can be found at <a href="https://docs.sonarqube.org/display/SONAR/Documentation" target="_blank">SonarQube</a>

 #### Maven/Nexus Dependency Management
 Maven is configured by default to download dependencies to its own local respository stored in '/opt/maven/maven-repo' via the Nexus repository.
 This enables you to build up an artifact repository in Nexus that can be used by other servers/services and/or developers to retrieve dependencies.
-It uses the default Nexus admin username/password but you can change these settings easily by modifying the file '/opt/maven/mvn3/conf/settings.xml'.
+It uses the default Nexus admin username/password, but you can change these settings easily by modifying the file '/opt/maven/mvn3/conf/settings.xml' should you decide to change the Nexus 'admin' password or set up an additional account for accessing dependencies (recommended).

 ### Starting and stopping your environment